 hosts: files dns

 Save it, close it, restart your computer.
 It should fix the slow wireless connection problem for you.
-If it doesn’t check the other solution.
+If it doesn’t, check the other solutions.

 Solution 4: Disable IPv6 support

 Moreover, if it improves the Wi-Fi speed in some cases.
 So, you can surely give it a try if nothing else is working for you.